-Requirements for the 3/2 Program 30 units
+Requirement 29 units

-All the course All the courses required for the 2/2 Program and:
+All the course es require d for the 2/2 Program and:

 BIOL 496 Ethics and the Sciences 3

 CMIN 108 Foundations of Ministry 3

 ENGL 111 Introduction to Literature 3

 HIST 151 U.S. History to 1865 3

-PHYC 401 Physical Chemistry 4
+PHYC 235 Materials 3

-PHYC 235 Materials and Processes 3
+PHYC 401 Thermodynamics 3

 PSYC 110 General Psychology 3

-Foreign La inguage R equirement or General Electives 8
+Foreign La anguage F Requirement or General Electives 8

-At least 8 units are required so that 30 units in addition to 2/2 requirements are taken.
+^{}At least 8 units are required so that 29 units in addition to 2/2 requirements are taken.
 Assumes APU general studies foreign language requirement will be met at APU if not met by proficiency testing or previous college course work transferred into the program.